Moo Moo Restaurant

 The restaurant is famous for its specialty meals inspired by works of Russian literature.
 It attracted much controversy in 2012 for its seagull dish (inspired by Anton Chekhov's The Seagull).

 The first restaurant opened on February 10, 2000, near the Frunzenskaya metro station.
-The network of the cafe belongs to the Russian businessman Andrei Dellos, he, as the founder, planned to create a fast food on exclusively Russian products and Russian recipe.
+The network of the cafe belongs to the Russian businessman Andrei Dellos; as the founder, he planned to create a fast food on exclusively Russian products and Russian recipes.

-As of July 2022, 38 restaurants “Mu-Mu” work: 35 within Moscow and 3 in the Moscow region.
+As of July 2022, 38 restaurants are in operation: 35 within Moscow and 3 in the Moscow region.